 - If you are a business, company, establishment, etc. you will need a commercial license.
 An individual license (AKA “creator license”) just won’t cut it.

-Another reason you may need a commercial license is if the music is being used inside, or, as part of a product which can be marketed or purchased such as video games and software apps.
+Another reason you may need a commercial license is if the music is being used inside of, or, as part of another product.
+Especially if that product can be marketed or purchased, such as video games and software apps.
 Even if the product is free to use, the music in it will still need to be legally covered.